Amid glimmers of hope, Gustavus’ economic recovery is a work in progress

 Though the COVID-19 pandemic rages on, some communities in Alaska are boasting great progress since last year’s dismal tourism season

 ANCHORAGE, Alaska (KTUU) - The effects of the COVID-19 pandemic remain visible almost anywhere you travel in America.
-Though the same can be said for Gustavus, a tiny town in Southeast Alaska, where business owners are full of hope as the 2021 summer season continues with great progress compared to 2020.
+Though the same can be said for Gustavus, a tiny town in Southeast Alaska, business owners are full of hope as the 2021 summer season continues with great progress compared to 2020.

 A tiny, largely tourism-based town, Gustavus’ population generally sits around 500, with that number ballooning in the summer.
 Last year, however, was different.